WatsonSantos/WatsonSantos/README.md

-### Hi, my name is Watson Santos.
-I love programming and Technology.
-I like to learn more and more.
+### Career developed in Programming, working as a Fullstack developer with experience in JavaScript, Node.js, React.js, Next.js, Bootstrap, Tailwind, among others.
+I've been in the programming world for about 4 years.
+I hold a degree in Computer Engineering.
+I love technology, programming, and the continuous pursuit of learning.

-- 🛠️ I'm a Fullstack Developer
+- 🛠️ Fullstack Developer
-- 💡At this moment I'm learning Next.js
+- 💡At this moment I'm learning Next.js with Typscript
 <div align="center">
   <a href="https://github.com/WatsonSantos">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=WatsonSantos&show_icons=true&theme=tokyonight&include_all_commits=true&count_private=true"/>